Table Mountain National Park: Fauna

-Smaller mammals are still found in the park: caracal, rock hyrax and a variety of small antelope species, such as the Cape grysbok and notably the recently re-introduced klipspringer.
+Smaller mammals are still found in the park: caracal, rock hyrax and a variety of small antelope species, such as the Cape grysbok and notably the recently reintroduced klipspringer.

-The population of the alien Himalayan tahr originated from a pair that escaped from the now defunct Zoological Gardens on Groot Schuur Estate below Devil's Peak in 1935.
+The population of the alien Himalayan tahr originated from a pair that escaped from the now-defunct Zoological Gardens on Groot Schuur Estate below Devil's Peak in 1935.
 As of 2006, virtually all tahrs have been culled from Table Mountain, thus clearing the way for the re-introduction of the smaller klipspringer, with which the tahr would have competed with due to similar niches.
 However it is still highly likely that a few survived.

 Chacma baboons inhabit the southern parts of the park.
 They are highly visible and popular with tourists, but are capable of becoming extremely dangerous when they become accustomed to human beings and start to associate them with free food.
 Many residents who live in places close to the park, such as Da Gama Park, Tokai and Scarborough, often clash with baboons which have attempted, and succeeded, in raiding their houses for food.

 Some residents resort to measures such as reinforcing their security by erecting electric fences, as well as illegal measures like shooting them with pellet guns, running them over, and setting dogs on them.
 This is ineffective as it can maim the baboons and simply reinforce their penchant for gaining easy food, as it is easier for baboons to raid a dustbin for scraps than forage in the mountains with only one hand.
-Thus it is imperative that visitors to the park are not allowed to feed the baboons at all.
+Thus visitors to the park mustn't be allowed to feed the baboons at all.

-A rare endemic species of amphibian is only found on Table Mountain, the Table Mountain ghost frog.
-The Park lies in the heart of the Cape Floral Kingdom, which is a bio-diversity hot spot and seen by botanists as a botanical anomaly.
-In fact, there are more species of plant in Table Mountain National Park (over two thousand) than exist in the whole of the United Kingdom.
+A rare endemic species of amphibian is only found on Table Mountain: the Table Mountain ghost frog.
+The Park lies in the heart of the Cape Floral Kingdom, which is a biodiversity hotspot and is seen by botanists as a botanical anomaly.
+In fact, there are more species of plants in Table Mountain National Park (over two thousand) than exist in the whole of the United Kingdom.